 - Enjoy socializing with other like-minded skeptics, exchanging ideas and opinions

-There’s a worldwide community of skeptics, rationalists, and other science enthusiasts connected through podcasts, blogs, social networks, conferences like SkeptiCamp, The Amaz!ng Meeting, NECSS, and CSIcon, organizations like the Center for Inquiry, the Skeptics Society, the James Randi Educational Foundation, and local groups like Skeptics in the Pub.
+There’s a worldwide community of skeptics, rationalists, and other science enthusiasts connected through podcasts, blogs, social networks, conferences like SkeptiCamp, The Amaz!ng Meeting, NECSS, and CSIcon, organizations like the Center for Inquiry and local groups like Skeptics in the Pub.